 A time of change forces us to become better at taking decisions based on little or no information and without knowing how things are going to turn out.

-We can do this better if we get clearer about our purpose and our values.
+This becomes much easier if we get clearer about our purpose and our values.
 We can also learn from our past, our future, and from people we admire.
-And a fifth approach is to find more opportunities in the situation and then choose whichever option most inspires us to long to make it happen.
+And a fifth way to make this kind of decision-making easier is to learn to find more opportunities in the situation and then choose whichever option most inspires us to long to make it happen.

-And if none of these approaches brings us clarity then there is a sixth, more analytical approach that might be useful.
+If none of these approaches brings us clarity then there is a sixth, more analytical approach.

-To use this more analytical approach, first make a shortlist of your preferred options.
+To use this, first make a shortlist of your preferred options.

 Then remind yourself of the most important factors defining the context for your decision.
 These might include: